-The recorder will receive the score sheets from and log the average scores, best of categories and medals earned.
-The recorder will compile a list of the full names of distilleries and spirits receiving medals and determined best of category.
+The recorder will receive the score sheets from and log the average scores, Best of Categories and medals earned.
+The recorder will compile a list of the full names of distilleries and spirits receiving medals and determine the Best of Category.